Gene-Tangt/neuropsych_vlm_bench/README.md

 * **`datasets/`** is a folder containing test images.
 The tests are categorized based on one of the three visual processes they tap into- low, mid, and high-level visual processes.
 Datasets images can be downloaded using the `get_dataset.py` script.
 * **`test_specs/`** is a folder containing test specifications and configurations (Test metadata).
 Each test has a corresponding json file in this folder which contains information about the test such as the task type, stimuli path, the prompt, as well as the answer key.
 These metadata is used by the {} to run the tests.
 * **`figures_utils/`** is a folder containing utility files such as task labels, and plotting colors for generating result figures using `generate_result_figures.py`.
 * **`utils/`** is a folder containing utility files.
-For instance, it contains the naming aliases for the stimuli used in evaluation and information on the evaluation method of each test.
+For instance, it contains the naming aliases for the stimuli used in evaluation, the information on the evaluation method of each test, and the details of tests used in the paper for replicating the figures.
-* **`normative_data_for_comparison/`** is a folder containing normative data for comparison.
+* **`normative_data/`** is a folder containing normative data for reference.
 This subset of normative data is extracted from the normative data of the tests used in the paper [[OSF Link]](https://osf.io/ysxvg/overview).
+* **`examples/`** is a folder containing example result CSVs evaluated using this repository.
+This was used to test the pipeline (as demonstrated in Supplementary Figure S2 and S3).
 ## Core Files

 * **`runner.py`** - VLM runner supporting OpenAI, Anthropic, and Google providers.
 Runner is a wrapper around the VLM providers and handles the API calls.
 This wrapper ensures that the API settings and prompt format are consistent with that used in the original paper.